Entrance Requirements & Selection Process

-- Completed all prerequisites with a GPA of 2.5 or higher before applying for admission to dental hygiene
+- Completed prerequisites with a GPA of 2.5 or higher before (see exceptions on prerequisite list) applying for admission to dental hygiene

-- All required science classes must have been taken within five years of your application
+- All required science classes must have been taken within seven (7) years of your application

 (Virtual or Online labs with science courses WILL NOT be accepted.)